LMAX-Exchange/multisig/README.md

 2. Threshold - the number of signers required to execute a transaction.

-Once the `Multisig` account is created, one can create a `Transaction` account, specifying the parameters for a normal solana transaction.
+Once the `Multisig` account is created, one can create a `Transaction` account, specifying the parameters for a normal Solana transaction.

 To sign, owners should invoke the `approve` instruction, and finally, the `execute_transaction`, once enough (i.e. `threshold`) of the owners have